gemfarmer/me/content/posts/2019-05-27--reflecting-on-japan/index.md

 I've been back from Japan for a few weeks, so I've had time to readjust and reflect on my time there.

 ### Density
 Japan is uber dense, especially the eastern coast of Honshu.
-Because Japan is so mountainous, urban areas are quite dense.
+There are people basically anywhere there aren't mountains.
 Even some of the more rural tea-growing areas that we visited felt like american suburbs, but with rice paddys or rows of tea instead of grass lawns.

 I hate for this to be one of my main takeaways from visiting Japan, because I knew this going into the trip (see Wiki stats below), but it is hard to ignore.
 Being in such a dense place was invigorating and fun – transit was everywhere, food was everywhere, and it led to some pretty cool sightseeing.
 For instance, we slept in a capsule hotel one night.
 It felt very futuristic, and for some reason I love it!

 ![Capsule hotels](./capsules.jpg)
 _Capsule hotel.
-Your just number_
+Where you are just a number_

 #### Density stats
 For perspective, the Tokyo metro area is similar in population to the state of California, with a fraction of the population.